KashiCode/ChatGPT/README.md

 # ChatGPT
-Discord Bot that allows users to generate prompts in discord.
+Discord Bot that allows users to interact with OpenAI and generate responses to prompts.